 PowerGate is Antelope Audio’s very first noise gate tool.
 Requested by our trusted users, it’s now available with all our Thunderbolt & USB or HD interfaces for free.
 PowerGate allows you to track audio from sources with unwanted background or ground noise.
 It will keep you sound free of any artifacts such as bad resonances, bleeds from other sources or excessive sustain.
 PowerGate features a standard set of controls.
 Precise Threshold, Attack, Hold, Decay, Range and Gain knobs allow yo to adapt the unit to any kind of problematic sound.

-Modeled after another 1950s legend, Tubechild670 allows you to finally achieve the real sound of the golden age of rock’n’roll.
+Modeled after a legendary 1950s compressor, Tubechild670 gives you nothing less than the sound of the golden age of rock’n’roll.
 An expensive collectors item, the hardware original has been sought after and used by more studios and on more hit records that you can ever imagine.
-And now thanks to our real-time FPGA modeling platform is in your hands for free.
+And now, thanks to our real-time FPGA modeling platform, this coveted tool is in your hands — for free.

-Tubechild670 is a precise peak limiter, which sounds natural and thick.
-Tubechild670 allow you control over the Input and Output Gain levels, the Threshold and the Time Constant.
-Its signature sounds we owe to a very smart and simplistic circuitry design, short attack compression with long release time.
-It will help vocals and leads shine in the mix.
-Tubechild670 also works its magic on the drum bus and it’s spectacular when applied to glue groups of other instruments like synths.
-It’s very subtle in terms of adding its own character to the overall sound but you can’t mistake a Tubechild670-treated track as it just sounds great.
+Tubechild670 is a precise peak limiter that sounds thick and natural.
+It gives you control over the Input and Output Gain levels, the Threshold and the Time Constant.
+We owe its signature sounds to a very smart and simplistic circuitry design, short attack, and long release time.
+The Tubechild 670 is guaranteed to help vocals and leads shine in the mix, but also works its magic on drums and sounds spectacular when applied for “gluing” groups of instruments.
+It’s very subtle in terms of adding its own character to the overall sound, but you can’t mistake a Tubechild670-treated track as it just sounds so great!

 Grove Hill Liverpool